IBM/aspera-cli/docs/README.erb.md

 --transfer.monitor=false --transfer.quiet=false`
 ```

-By default, Ruby's root CA store is used to validate any HTTPS endpoint used by `ascp` (e.g. WSS).
+By default, Ruby's root CA store is used to validate any HTTPS endpoint used by `ascp` (for example, WSS).
-In order to use a custom certificate store, use the `trusted_certs` option of direct agent's option `transfer`.
+To use a custom certificate store, use the `trusted_certs` option of direct agent's option `transfer`.
 To use `ascp`'s default, use option:

 ```shell
 --transfer.trusted_certs=@none:
 ```

-Some transfer errors are considered **retry-able** (e.g. timeout) and some other not (e.g. wrong password).
+Some transfer errors are considered **retry-able** (for example, timeout) and some other not (for example, wrong password).
 The list of known protocol errors and retry level can be listed:

 ```shell